Azuritul/AZDropdownMenu/README.md

 ## Author
 Chris Wu (Azuritul), azuritul@gmail.com

-## Contribute
-1. Fork the repo
-2. Create your own branch with names that are easy to understand, e.g: `feature/xxx-feature`
-3. Commit changes
-4. Push branch to origin or whatever repo your name is: `git push origin feature/xxx-feature`
-5. Submit a pull request, compare against `develop` branch in the upstream repo and ensure there is no conflict between the two.

 ## License
 AZDropdownMenu is available under the MIT license.
 See the LICENSE file for more info.